Everything to Know About the Long & Lovable Dachshund Breed

 What are Dachshunds?

-Dachshunds were bred as independent hunters in Germany hundreds of years ago with a demanding job: badger hunting.
-Badgers are a huge adversary for just about any dog.
-Still, the Dachshund’s cleverness, tenacity, and courage make them ideal for chasing badgers underground — even their loud, hound-like bark was perfect for alerting their human hunting partner where they were underground.
+Hundreds of years ago, Dachshunds were bred as independent hunters in Germany with a demanding job: badger hunting.
+Badgers are a huge adversary for any dog.
+Still, the Dachshund’s cleverness, tenacity, and courage make them ideal for chasing badgers underground.
+Even their loud, hound-like bark was perfect for alerting their human hunting partner where they were underground.

 Today, Dachshunds are one of the most popular dog breeds in America.
-They have a lapdog reputation but still, maintain a watchful eye on their loved ones.
-The American Kennel Club recognizes two types of Dachshunds: the standard and the miniature-sized Dachshund.
+They have a lapdog reputation but still maintain a watchful eye on their loved ones.
+The American Kennel Club recognizes two types of Dachshund breed: the standard and the miniature-sized Dachshund.
 However, there are many variations regarding their coat length, coloring, and markings.

 Standard Dachshunds